Topics in Microeconometrics

 We first discuss the general framework based on counterfactual outcomes and then cover the main methods available to the empirical researcher.
 For each method, we discuss key theoretical results, implementation issues and applications from leading research papers.
 We pay particular attention to the fact that the different methods make different assumptions about the mechanism based on which people are assigned to the program.
 We start with the assumption that program assignment is conditionally randomized.
 Suitable methods in this case include matching and regression methods.
 Then we discuss methods that rely on longitudinal information to recover causal effects.
 We further discuss instrumental variable methods that are suitable in the case of confounded assignment.
 The last part of the lecture covers the regression discontinuity design that exploits deterministic assignment rules generating discontinuities in the probability of receiving the program.

-The course consists of weekly lectures and exercise sessions (6 ECTS credits in total).
-The lectures take place twice a week during the first half of the term.
-The exercise sessions start in the second week and run until the end of the term.
+The course consists of weekly lectures and exercise sessions (6 ECTS credits in total), starting in the first week of the term.

 See ILIAS for further information.